 You launched your product.
 A few people signed up.
 But something feels off, and you cannot tell if you are getting closer to product-market fit or just burning time.
 You have asked ChatGPT.
 You have scrolled through r/startups.
 You have read the blog posts.
 Everyone says "talk to your users" and "iterate fast," but nobody tells you what to test, in what order, or how to read the results.

 Product-market fit is not a moment you arrive at.
 It is a process of elimination.
 Every well-designed test removes one possibility and makes the picture clearer.
-You do not need to be luckier.
+You don't need to be luckier.
 You need to be more systematic.
 Below is the concrete loop you can start running this week.

-What Does Product-Market Fit Actually Mean for Solo Founders?
+What Does Product-Market Fit Mean for Solo Founders?

-Product-market fit means you know who your users are and where to find them.
-You know what message converts them.
+Product-market fit means you know who your users are, where to find them, and what message converts them.
 And they stay or pay once they arrive.
 It is the point where growth feels like pulling instead of pushing.
-Your next move becomes obvious because the data is pointing you in one direction.

 You probably built fast with tools like Cursor, Lovable, or Bolt.
 Your product exists.
 The question is no longer "can I build this?"
 Now it is "does anyone need this enough to keep using it?"
 That is a different question entirely, and it requires a different process to answer.